tanaka42/androidapp-webremotevolumecontrol/README.md

 Adjust sound volume of your Android device from any device that has a web browser.
 This includes non-Android devices such as Apple or Microsoft devices, maybe televisions or even maybe watches if these things have web browsers.

-This Android application will be free and will not include ads.
+This Android application will remain free and without ads.

 How to use it :
 ===============